 - Traveller, Journal of the Travellers' Aid Society #14 article "Civilian Vehicles for Striker".
 The Grav Cycle looks like a motorcycle with skids instead of wheels.
 It's fusion powered and can fly at up to 2,000 kilometers per hour.

-- During the Dramatic Chase Opening in Delphine Software International's 1992 game Flashback, in which the protagonist tries making a daring escape on a hoverbike only to be shot down over the Hungry Jungle of Titan.
+- During the Dramatic Chase Opening in Flashback, the protagonist tries making a daring escape on a hoverbike only to be shot down over the Hungry Jungle of terraformed Titan.

 - Mega Man X: The Ride Chasers are bikes without wheels that just hovers slightly above ground.
 They also feature an energy cannon at the front, at least in X4-X5 you can do a "wheelie dash attack" that decimates everything in front of it, and as shown in X4 it can double as a jet ski.

 - Downplayed in Full Throttle.
 Ben does not trust anything that does not run on wheels, but he needs to make a long stunt jump over a large canyon when the bridge is out.
 He has to nab a hover module from a hover car and attach it to his bike.
 It still runs on the ground, but the hover module gives him enough airtime to make the leap.

 - In Cave Story, Kazuma and Professor Booster use a hoverbike to travel from one end of Bushlands to the other—and they leave the player character behind, so you have to traverse the level on foot.
 They crash the bike off-screen, and you find the wreckage at the level's end.

 - In Ratchet & Clank: Going Commando, the hover bikes are used for racing.
 There are 2 planets that houses these kind of challenges, and Ratchet has to compete against 20 racers at once.